Conflux-Chain/conflux-documentation/docs/learn/conflux-basics/transactions/transaction-stage.md

 ### Transaction finalized because of PoS chain

-From v1.2.0, Conflux has introduced a PoS finality mechanism to prevent 51% attacks, so that blocks will not be reverted in case of low hashing power.
+Conflux introduces a PoS finality mechanism to prevent 51% attacks, so that blocks will not be reverted in case of low hashing power.

 By introducing a separate PoS chain to finalize the PoW blocks, the state of all the blocks that are voted as finalized will reach finality.